Hypnotherapy as a Tool for Sports Performance

 Combining hypnosis with physical warm-ups and visualization for integrated focus techniques for athletes

-Pair hypnosis suggestions with physical warm-up sequences: while performing dynamic stretches or light drills, repeat short focus phrases and run through condensed imagery.
+Pair hypnosis suggestions with warm-up moves.
+While you do dynamic stretches or light drills, repeat short focus phrases.
+Also, run through brief imagery.
 This creates multi-sensory associations — the body and mind link the physical routine with a calibrated attentional state.

 Designing a Hypnosis Program for Competitive Sports